-How to Wear a Brace for Tennis and Golfer’s Elbow
+Anatomy of Tennis and Golfer's Elbow

 Tennis and Golfer’s Elbow is an overuse injury of the elbow, which is also known as lateral and medial epicondylitis.
 It is very common to see this type of injury in individuals who play any sports that involve throwing or repetitive movements of the upper limbs.

 A well-fitting elbow brace can significantly improve your quality of life.
-It helps reduce the pain and discomfort by relieving the joint and strained tendons.
+It helps reduce pain and discomfort by relieving the joint and strained tendons.
 Wearing a Bauerfeind elbow brace can minimise the chances of injury by providing enhanced stability and healthy proprioception.
 With the use of a brace, you can transition back into your active lifestyle faster.

 Read More: Tennis Elbow Causes, Symptoms and Treatments and Golfer’s Elbow Causes, Symptoms and Therapy.